 The standard rate of GST in Australia is 10%.
 However, specific supplies may be GST-free or exempt from GST.

-Delving into GST on Overseas Services and Exports
+Is GST applicable on Overseas Services and Exports?

 As per ATO rules, a supply of a service made to an entity outside Australia can be GST-free if the effective use or enjoyment of the service takes place outside Australia.
 However, exceptions to this rule exist, so it’s always best to refer to the ATO’s guide on GST and international services.